 Waltham Abbey

 Waltham Abbey is a traditional market town situated within a stone’s throw of Epping Forest in Essex.
-Boasting an impressive church and abbey at its centre, the town is located 15 miles northeast of busy central London and attracts an array of visitors and tourists every year due to its rich history, natural beauty and community-centric village ambience.
+Boasting an impressive church and abbey at its centre, the town is located 15 miles northeast of central London and attracts visitors throughout the year due to its rich history, natural beauty and community-centric village ambience.

 Did You Know?